Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Theoretical background

 \subsubsection{Trails}

 Trails are critical to evaluate the validity of a topology diagram $\topology$, as discussed in Section \ref{rules}.
 A \emph{trail} $\trail$ is an ordered set of nodes that are linked exclusively by trail edges, $\trail = \{ \nodeorigin, ..., \nodesupport \}$.
 The first node in a trail $\nodeorigin$ is referred to as an \emph{origin node}.
 The last node $\nodesupport$ must have a support assigned, $\nodesupport \in \supports$, and it is thus referred to as a \emph{support node}.
 A trail must contain at least two nodes.
 The set of all trails in a topology diagram is denoted $\trails$.
-In principle, there must be as many trails as there are support nodes, $|\supports|=|\trails|$.
-Trails need not be all equal-sized.
+There must be as many trails as there are support nodes, $|\supports|=|\trails|$.
+Trails need not have the same number of nodes.